Ruthvik-1411/GenAI-Projects/gemini_live_boilerplate/server/Readme.md

 2. **Processor (_process_gemini_stream)**: Pulls audio data from the audio_queue and streams it to the Gemini Live API.
 It then listens for responses from Gemini (e.g., transcripts, audio chunks, tool calls) and places the processed results into a response_queue.
 3. **Sender (_send_to_client)**: Pulls messages from the response_queue and sends them back to the client over the WebSocket connection.

-This separation of tasks using queues ensures that the components are decoupled.
+This **separation of concerns** using queues ensures that the components are decoupled.
 The I/O-bound operations (receiving from the client, communicating with Gemini, sending to the client) do not block each other, leading to a highly responsive system.

 [TODO: Add arch diagram]